Day trips from London to Europe

 If you're looking to bag a bargain Eurostar to Europe fare or splurge on a luxury Paris weekend, we'll show you how to score the best value Eurostar fare.
-Consider off-peak days and times and book well in advance to secure a great price.
+Consider off-peak days and times, and book well in advance to secure a great price.

 Eurostar to Europe

 Eurostar operates an airline-style check-in process but without the seemingly endless lines.
-Baggage stays with you for the entire journey, doing away with the time-consuming wait by the bag carousel on arrival, and security screening is much more streamlined.
-There's no need to remove your belt or shoes or fret over what liquids you may be carrying, Bags are scanned and you pass through the metal detector – it’s as simple as that.
+Luggage stays with you for the entire journey, doing away with the time-consuming wait by the bag carousel on arrival, and security screening is much more streamlined.
+There's no need to remove your belt or shoes or fret over what liquids you may be carrying.
+Bags are scanned and you pass through the metal detector – it’s as simple as that.
 Minimum check-in time is just 30 minutes or as little as 10 minutes for Business Premier ticket holders.